National Geographic Channel Analysis

 Source: The Nielsen Company's National Television Audience Sample

-More bible-themed programming drove Friday night's up 48% over March 2012.
-Several specials scored well and were among the top programs of the month for the network, including GOSPEL OF JUDAS and SEARCH FOR NOAH'S ARK on 3/29.
-Also scoring well was a special, the 400 MILLION DOLLAR EMERALD.
+Wednesday nights were down 16% compared to last year, and 10% from January.
+Both LORDS OF WAR and HIGHWAY THROUGH HELL struggled throughout the month, and nothing - not even reruns of ALASKA STATE TROOPERS, was able to hit network average.

-Saturday's lineup of ALASKA STATE TROOPERS and re-airs of WICKED TUNA also brought in big numbers, and drove the night up 36% compared to last year.
-Sundays were also up, as fresh TUNA consistently delivers numbers that are close to double average for NGC.
-However, numbers fell sharply for MUDCATS, in the 10pm slot.
+Re-airs and a haphazard schedule contributed to year-to-year losses on Thursdays in February, while Saturdays were up, thanks to more ALAKSA STATE TROOPERS reairs.

-With the great numbers scored by KILLING LINCOLN last month, we expect more in the scripted genre from Nat Geo.
+With the great numbers scored by KILLING LINCOLN, we expect more in the scripted genre from Nat Geo.
 As several of its competitors also start actively producing in this space, it's going to be a battle of marketing strategy, scheduling, and ultimately, quality of production, that emerge on top.
 The remainder of 2013 will undoubtedly be an exciting year for Nat Geo.

 The television industry's top news stories, analysis and blogs of the day.